March 10, 2006 (Revised July 23, 2012;Reviewed Dec 3 2018)

 Getting Started with Interaction

 It is now common practice to launch an online course with a getting-acquainted forum.
-As mentioned in Tip 6 Getting to Know Your Students, this is a time for faculty to get to know the students and for students to get to know each other.
+As mentioned in Tip 6 Getting to Know Your Students, this is a time for faculty to get to know the students and for students to get to know their instructor and each other.

-Another common practice to promote interaction is to “set a minimum number of required responses” that must be made to peers as part of the participation grade in forums.
+Another common practice to promote interaction is to set a minimum number of required responses to peers as part of the participation grade in forums.
 On the surface, this seems to be a good strategy, but in actual practice, it can seem stilted and quite artificial.
 In a class of ungrouped 20 to 30 students, how do learners decide to whom they will respond?
 Do they respond to someone who already has been responded to many times, carrying on a conversation, or do they respond to someone’s posting that is difficult and awkward or too light to be interesting to respond to?
 That decision alone can be time-consuming and sometimes, for sensitive learners, a source of stress.

-One strategy for implementing the required “peer response” practice more effectively is to subgroup the students into smaller groups or teams for the “required” responses.
+One strategy for implementing the required peer response practice more effectively is to subgroup the students into smaller groups or teams.
 This can encourage more sustained conversation and reduce time and stress on, “Who is saying something that I want /should respond to? “

 Course Design Elements that Promote Interaction